netsym/primogeni/doc/overview.rst

 where :samp:`<msg>` exactly what you would write to :samp:`std::cout` .
 When you run the PRIMEX simulator you can control the level at which all or some of the loggers log at.
 To get set the default debug level for all loggers by adding "-D DEBUG" as a command line option to PRIMEX.
 You can also control the level each logger.
 For example, :samp:`-D ERROR -DS Link DEBUG` will for all loggers except Link to only log error messages.
 The Link logger will log all messages.
 To get a list of all the loggers that can be configured you just pass :samp:`-DL` to the simulator.

-When the simulator is configured with "--disable-ssfnet-debug" LOG_DEBUG, LOG_INFO, and LOG_WARN are macro'd out (for performance reasons) and only LOG_ERROR remain in the code.
+When the simulator is NOT configured with "--enable-ssfnet-debug" LOG_DEBUG, LOG_INFO, and LOG_WARN are macro'd out (for performance reasons) and only LOG_ERROR remain in the code.
 See :ref:`slingshot-configuration-label` for more details on how to configure the simulator.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 Advanced Error Handling